 David Burrow has long been interested in speech and drama.
 In high school he won numerous awards in speech categories ranging from Literary Program to Original Oratory to Humorous Acting to Radio News Commentary.
 He also played the leading role of the Stage Manager in Thorton Wilder's classic Our Town.

 Besides the theatres already mentioned, Mr. Burrow has seen shows in a wide variety of venues.
-These include the beautifully restored Des Moines Temple for the Performing Arts and Civic Center; the Civic Opera House, Goodman, Royal George, Briar Street, Stage 773, Mercury, Lookingglass, Den, Raven, and Drury Lane Water Tower Theatres in Chicago; the modern Rosemont Theatre near O'Hare Airport; the historic State and Orpheum theatres, the new Guthrie Theatre, and the Jungle, New Century, and Pillsbury House Theatres in Minneapolis; the Great American History Theatre in St. Paul; the Chanhassen Dinner Theatre in the Twin Cities suburbs, the Paramount Theatre in Aurora, Illinois; the California Theatre in San Bernardino, California; the Palace Theatre in New York; the Kodak Theatre (home of the Oscars) in Hollywood; Ford's Theatre in Washington, D.C.; the Fox Theatre in St. Louis; the San Diego Civic Theatre; the Princess of Wales Theatre in Toronto; the Carousel Theatre in Vancouver, B.C., the Neptune Theatre in Halifax, Nova Scotia, the Circa Theatre in Wellington, New Zealand, and the Old Creamy Theatre which was then located in Garrison, Iowa..
+These include the Temple for the Performing Arts and Civic Center in Des Moines; the Civic Opera House, Goodman, Royal George, Briar Street, Stage 773, Mercury, Lookingglass, Den, Raven, and Drury Lane Water Tower Theatres in Chicago; the modern Rosemont Theatre near O'Hare Airport; the historic State and Orpheum theatres, the new Guthrie Theatre, and the Jungle, New Century, and Pillsbury House Theatres in Minneapolis; the Ordway and Great American History Theatre in St. Paul; the Chanhassen Dinner Theatre in the Twin Cities suburbs, the Paramount Theatre in Aurora, Illinois; the California Theatre in San Bernardino, California; the Palace Theatre in New York; the Kodak Theatre (home of the Oscars) in Hollywood; Ford's Theatre in Washington, D.C.; the Fox Theatre in St. Louis; the San Diego Civic Theatre; the Princess of Wales Theatre in Toronto; the Royal Manitoba Theatre in Winnipeg, Manitoba; the Carousel Theatre in Vancouver, B.C., the Neptune Theatre in Halifax, Nova Scotia, the Circa Theatre in Wellington, New Zealand, and the Old Creamy Theatre which was then located in Garrison, Iowa..
 He has seen shows at three historic theatres called "Pantages"--one in Toronto (now called the Canon Theatre), one in Minneapolis, and the other in Los Angeles (one of the most beautiful theatres in America).
 He has also been to the Dominion Theatre in London, England, and at numerous high school, college, and community theatre venues.
 Besides attending shows, he Mr. Burrow has taken behind the scenes tours at several venues, the most interesting of which were the famous old Chicago Theatre and the Strayer-Wood Theatre at the University of Northern Iowa.

 In addition to stage drama, Mr. Burrow has seen a variety of music and dance productions.
 He has seen ballet in Moscow , Vancouver, and Chicago, folk and modern dance presentations in Kiev, Minsk, Mexico City, Cuzco, Seville, Reykjavik, Honolulu, and Ottawa, opera in St. Louis, the Boston Pops and the Alaska Symphony Orchestras, and vocal presentations too numerous to name in venues ranging from auditoriums to churches to bars.